LineViz: How to Measure Writing Rhythm (Postmortem)

 Looking over both sets, it appears that the flow index (higher is better), rhythm score (mid-to-higher is better), and length entropy (More bits and a higher score is better), most reliably separate strong from weak writing.
 Flesh readability score was a weak discriminator in my dataset.

-Based on the early findings, engaging writing (the way I define it: rich, dense, nutritious) usually balances expansion and contraction – which makes sense intuitively.
-Developed ideas require longer sentences, while shorter sentences can help with emphasis, or function as resets and palate cleansers.
 Over-fragmentation reduces perceived depth (and gets monotonous quickly), while overly-high or perfectly even distribution (entropy) may signal artificial tuning.
 It’s probably why AI-written text is so recognizable.

 Of course, none of this ultimately matters: I’ve seen ‘weak’ writing go viral, and ‘strong’ writing languish in the feed.
 A bigger account engaging with your content (or you being big yourself) might matter more to your content’s success than writing like Chuck Palahniuk or Richard Feynman